 The Khao soi at Piphat had a sweet broth, which is my worst nightmare when it comes to khao soi, and thin processed egg noodles reminiscent of packaged Hokkien noodles.
 Not a good start, although the Khao kan jin (steamed rice with pork blood) was exceptional, so if you have a craving for that then this is your place!

-I was excited as I stepped into the absolutely packed Hom Duan, but that excitement soon turned to deflation as I took my fist spoonful of the broth.
+I was excited as I stepped into the packed Hom Duan, but that excitement soon turned to deflation as I took my first spoonful of the broth.
 It was a bit tasteless.
 Admittedly, I enjoyed it more once I’d seasoned it with chilli oil, lime, and pickled cabbage, but still, nothing to write home about.
 A bit too oily and lacking any depth of flavour.
-The gaeng hang lay (northern pork curry) was great there, though, with melt it your mouth pork belly and good spice.
-This is, after all, a post about khao soi, though, so Hom Duan doesn’t make the cut.
+The gaeng hang lay (northern pork curry) was great there, though, with soft pork belly and the right spice levels.
+This article, after all, is a post about khao soi, so Hom Duan doesn’t make the cut.

-Next up was Sukhumvit’s famous Gedhawa which has excellent northern Thai food, just don’t expect too much from the khao soi at Dusit’s Khao Soi Chiang Mai.
-Again, like at Huan Dom, it was lacking any real depth of flavour, but did get better with some seasoning.
+Next up was Sukhumvit’s famous Gedhawa which has excellent northern Thai food, the khao soi was a bit lacking for me.
+At Dusit’s Khao Soi Chiang Mai, again, like at Huan Dom, it was lacking any real depth of flavour but did get better with some seasoning.
 Krua Aroi Aroi?
-The less said about that the better!
-Victory Monument’s Ruathong Noodle was better than expected (seeing it’s a boat noodle shop that I didn’t know sold khao soi), but it had a generic curry powder flavour that I don’t associate with a khao soi.
-Really tasty but unusual!
+The less said about that place, the better!
+Victory Monument’s Ruathong Noodle was better than expected (seeing it’s a boat noodle shop that I didn’t know sold khao soi), but it had a generic curry powder flavour that I don’t associate with a khao soi; Tasty but unusual!

-I was beginning to give up hope until I went to a little place called Hann Khao Soi Lovers, down a little soi right next to Ari BTS station………
+I was beginning to give up hope until I went to a little place called Hann Khao Soi Lovers, down a small soi right next to Ari BTS station.

-I only ordered the khao soi, but I hear everything is good here.
+I only ordered the khao soi, but I hear everything is excellent at Hanh.
 The khao soi was spot on.
-It had just the right amount of coconut cream to make it nice and rich without being overly creamy, great flavour from the ground spices without them taking over the dish, a melt in the mouth, fall off the bone chicken drumstick and perfectly cooked crispy fried noodles on top.
+It had just the right amount of coconut cream to make it rich enough without being overly creamy, great flavour from the ground spices without them taking over the dish, a fall off the bone chicken drumstick and perfectly cooked crispy fried noodles on top.

-There was no sliced shallots with the sides but the thinly shredded cabbage it came with is something I haven’t had before.
+There were no sliced shallots with the sides but the thinly shredded cabbage it came with is something I haven’t had before.
 It added great texture and crunch to the dish.
-The pickled cabbage (pak dong) was good, and I enjoyed the crunch from the fresh bean sprouts.
-If I was being hypercritical, I would have liked to see some fresh lime wedges.
+The pickled cabbage (pak dong) was excellent, and I enjoyed the fresh bean sprouts.
+If I were hypercritical, I would have liked to see some fresh lime wedges.
 They had lime juice on the table in a bottle, but it was a little sweet and tasted like it was from concentrate.
 Also, they had no chopsticks, but again these are minor details in the grand scheme of things.
-Hann Khao Soi Lovers could well make the top of the list, you’ll have to read on to find out!
+Hann Khao Soi Lovers could well make the top of the list; you’ll have to read on to find out!

 I’d heard about a place in Bangkok’s Dusit area, not too far from the Dusit Zoo that apparently had great khao soi, and I’m so happy I did.
 The name of the restaurant is Daradalay @BKK.
-The reason for the at Bangkok in the name is that Daradalay is also the name an organic farm stay in Chiang Mai from the same family!
+The reason for the @ Bangkok in the title is that Daradalay is also the name an organic farm stay in Chiang Mai from the same family!

-The whole setup at Daradalay is great.
-It’s set just off the main street on Pichai Road, in a lovely square that it shares with a really cool coffee shop called Sit Down Please (which is the only way to find Daradalay on Google maps), and a really cool pub next door called The Box.
+The whole setup at Daradalay is excellent.
+It’s set just off the main street on Pichai Road, in a lovely square that it shares with a cute coffee shop called Sit Down Please (which is the only way to find Daradalay on Google maps), and a cool bar next door called The Box.
 This little complex wouldn’t look out of place in the hipster area of Thonglor, though you might pay five times the price for your food and drinks!

-WOW!
-No more sweetness, just a lovely rich spicy khao soi.
-Just like the one at Hann, it was perfectly spiced and really rich again with the right amount of coconut cream.
-The chicken fell off the bone and the noodles were perfect.
+Wow!
+No more sweetness, just a lovely rich, spicy khao soi.
+Just like the one at Hann, it was perfectly spiced and vibrant again with the right amount of coconut cream.
+The chicken fell off the bone, and the noodles were perfect.

-The thing I was most impressed about was the garnish on the side.
+One thing I was impressed with was the garnish on the side.
 All from the organic patch!
-The pickled cabbage was some of the best I’ve had and the chilli oil was amazingly smokey and had absolutely no sweetness to it.
+The pickled cabbage was some of the best I’ve eaten, and the chilli oil was amazingly smokey.

-The setting was great and so was the food.
-The staff are really friendly, be warned though they speak no English, but they are all smiles and you can’t really go wrong if you say ‘khao soi gai’!
+The setting at DaraDalay is perfect for me, and so is the food.
+The staff are amicable, be warned though, they speak very little English, but they are all smiles, and you can’t go wrong if you say ‘khao soi gai’!
 At 50 baht (£1, $1.50) a bowl, you really can’t go wrong!